satcar77/ugtabs/README.md

     or
     ugtabs -h

-`ugtabs`, get the currently playing song from Rhythmbox if possible, then fetch its tabs/chords from ultimate-guitar and output them to your browser.
+`ugtabs`, gets the currently playing song from Rhythmbox if possible, then fethes its tabs/chords from ultimate-guitar and output them to your browser.
 The output mode can be changed with various optional arguments `-c` `-s` .
-The song title can be given as `ugtabs Hail to the king` or `ugtabs paranoid -c -n 3` ;the latter one displays 3 best tabs on your stdout.
+The song title can be given as `ugtabs Enter Sandman` or `ugtabs paranoid -c -n 3` ;the latter one displays 3 best tabs on your stdout.

-By default, ugtabs may select either tab or chords based upon the rating but you can force ugtabs to display only the tabs or chords by using `-o or --chords` or `-t` or `--tabs` arguments.
+By default, ugtabs can select either tab or chords based upon the rating but you can force ugtabs to filter tabs or chords by using `-o or --chords` or `-t` or `--tabs` arguments.
 Example:

     ugtabs hey jude -c